AlexToon55/REACT_DASH/README.md

 1. Clone the Repo.
 2. Run `npm install` to install all the node modules locally
 3. Open up another tab in your terminal or command line.
 In one terminal / command line run `webpack -w`.
-This will start Webpack and watch your React code for changes (Do not use gulp!)
+This will start Webpack and watch your React code for changes
-3. Rename the .envsample to .env and add your needed enviroment variables.
 4. In your other tab run `heroku local` (if using heroku) or `npm start` to start your server.
 5. Go to localhost:5000 and your sever should be running there.